nrosenstein-c4d/c4ddev/README.md

 * A context-manager to import Python modules from Python Objects/Expression Tags without polluting the global importer state, which also automatically re-imports the modules if you modified the code. &ndash; `c4ddev.scripting.localimport()`
+* A "Python Scripting Server" which can receive Python scripts to execute inside Cinema 4D via a Socket + a *Sublime Text* plugin (see `extras/sublime-script-sender/`)

 ## Building C++ Extensions